-Subject to periodic fluctuations, the single-family housing market in general has shown significant improvement since 2015 relative to the preceding decade.
-Ongoing periods of turbulence in the residential mortgage market or financial markets and a lack of liquidity for mortgage-related securities, including volatility arising from international conflicts and further disruption related to COVID-19 or other pandemics, may adversely affect the performance and market value of the Notes.
+While it remains vulnerable to periodic fluctuations, the single-family housing market has generally shown significant improvement in the most recent decade relative to the preceding decade.
+Ongoing periods of turbulence in the residential mortgage market or financial markets and a lack of liquidity for mortgage-related securities, including volatility arising from international conflicts, additional trade barriers and further disruption related to COVID-19 or other pandemics, may adversely affect the performance and market value of the Notes.
 In addition to political events, continued concerns about the rate of inflation and related policy responses by the Federal Reserve, the impact of the statutory debt limit on the U.S. government credit markets, the periodic risk of a U.S. government shutdown, the availability and cost of credit in the U.S. mortgage market generally, continued weakness in applicable regional real estate markets, the risk of contraction of the U.S. gross domestic product, potential downgrades in the long-term debt ratings of the United States and various Eurozone Nations, and the systemic impact of increased energy costs may contribute to market volatility and diminished expectations for the U.S. economy and an increased risk of economic recession.
-Additional factors contributing to the general uncertainty in the prospects for U.S. economic growth include: changing expectations regarding the rate of inflation and Federal Reserve policy responses thereto, economic sanctions imposed in relation to the Russia-Ukraine war, trade restrictions affecting the United States, China and other countries, escalating tensions involving the United States and other countries, uncertainty in certain segments of the employment market, government debt levels, prospective Federal Reserve policy shifts, reduced government interventions in the financial markets, and changing consumer spending patterns.
+Additional factors contributing to the general uncertainty in the prospects for U.S. economic growth include: changing expectations regarding the rate of inflation and Federal Reserve policy responses thereto, economic sanctions imposed in relation to the Russia-Ukraine war, trade restrictions affecting the United States, China, Canada, Mexico, the European Union and other countries, escalating tensions involving the United States and other countries, uncertainty in certain segments of the employment market, government debt levels, prospective Federal Reserve policy shifts, reduced government interventions in the financial markets, and changing consumer spending patterns.
 Income growth and unemployment levels affect the ability of borrowers to repay mortgage loans, and, accordingly, future economic activity could be weaker than anticipated.
 See "- The Dodd-Frank Act and Regulatory Changes in the Financial Services Industry May Negatively Impact Fannie Mae's Business and the Reference Pool" below when considering the impact of regulation on Noteholders.

-Additionally, the Federal Reserve raised the target range for the federal funds rate on multiple occasions during 2022 and 2023 to a high of 5.5%, followed by gradual reductions to a current rate of 4.5%.
-Although further nearterm interest rate decreases are anticipated, future interest rate increases may occur, and any such increases may be larger and more frequent than expected.
+Additionally, the Federal Reserve raised the target range for the federal funds rate on multiple occasions during 2022 and 2023 to a high of 5.5%.
+Following three consecutive reductions in 2024 to a current rate of 4.5%, the Federal Reserve paused reductions in January and March of 2025.
+While further near-term rate adjustments are uncertain, it is possible that future interest rate increases may occur, and any such increases may be larger and more frequent than expected.
 The Federal Reserve also announced a reduction in its purchase of mortgage-backed securities, which reduction may serve to exert upward pressure on interest rates.
-To the extent that interest rates increase as a result of future Federal Reserve actions or otherwise, the availability of refinancing alternatives for the Reference Obligations may be reduced.
+To the extent interest rates increase as a result of future Federal Reserve actions or otherwise, the availability of refinancing alternatives for the Reference Obligations may be reduced.
 Fannie Mae is unable to predict the policies that may in the future be adopted by the Federal Reserve.